B.B. King in London

 B.B.
-King in London is a studio album by B.B.
+King in London is a studio album, the nineteenth, by B.B.
 King, recorded in London in 1971.
 He is accompanied by US session musicians and various British rock- and R&B musicians, including Ringo Starr, Alexis Korner and Gary Wright, as well as members of Spooky Tooth and Humble Pie, Greg Ridley, Steve Marriott, and Jerry Shirley.

 The album was released in the United Kingdom on November 19, 1971, in order to coincide with the first date of King's tour of the country.

 John Lennon had announced that he would perform on some of the tracks, but ended up having no involvement with the album.